HowardZJU/PASER/README.md

 ## Datasets

 We reuse the datasets that are provided in [Google Drive](https://drive.google.com/drive/folders/1omfrWZiYwmj3eFpIpb-8O29wbt4SVGzP?usp=sharing) and [Baidu Netdisk](https://pan.baidu.com/s/1we2eJ_Vz9SM33PoRqPNijQ?pwd=kzq2).
 The downloaded dataset should be placed in the `data` folder.
+Optionally you can unzip the .zip files in this repository and move the obtained dataset files to the `data` folder.

 ## Reproduction